-"Data Subjects" include our pupils, staff, contractors, parents, local authority contacts, and anyone else we might come into contact with.
+"Data Subjects" include our pupils and former pupils, staff, contractors, parents and carers, governors and trustees, volunteers, visitors and applicants, local authority contacts, and anyone else we might come into contact with.

 "Data Controller" means the Tenax School's Trust, decides on why and how personal data is processed.
+As a data controller, the Trust need to register with the ICO.